mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Image data as a Variable

-<p>A PHP variable containing image data can be passed directly to mPDF.
+A PHP variable containing image data can be passed directly to mPDF.
 You need to allocate the data to a class variable

-(you can make any name up) e.g.</p>
+(you can make any name up) e.g.

 {% highlight php %}
 <?php